 Here comes the reality check – how do you build rapport with buyers?
 The first step is to make the time and space for it.
 Invoke your conversational skills and break the ice.
 However, you should be careful to make a sincere connection.

-You should be true to yourself when building a rapport with a client.
+In Customer Relationship Management, you should be true to yourself when building a rapport with a client.
 While “be yourself” seems a bit cliche, it always works.
 Try not to overdo it and ask questions to encourage cooperation.

 2. The Needs